helm/helm-www/content/en/docs/chart_template_guide/function_list.md

 The `ternary` function takes two values, and a test value.
 If the test value is true, the first value will be returned.
 If the test value is empty, the second value will be returned.
-This is similar to the c ternary operator.
+This is similar to the ternary operator in C and other programming languages.

 #### true test value